chi-purple-martins-2015/MikeHub/README.md

 - As a user, I want to be able to search by word in article titles/subtitles/content/footnotes.
 - As a user, I want to be able to search by author name.
 - As a user, I want to have my own profile page with articles I've written, edits I've suggested, and my profile picture.
+- As a user, I want to see, "hi, my name" or "hi, my email" displayed by the logout link in the heading when I am logged in.
+- As a user, I want to see a list of who contributed to an article and their contributions at the bottom of an article.
+- As a user, I want to see an index page that displays the links to featured articles and below them links to the first three or four article subheadings.

 (admins)
 - As an admin, I want to select featured articles for the front page.